mtumilowicz/scala213-functional-programming-collections-workshop/README.md

         1 + (2 + (3 + (0)))
         6
         ```
+    * why `foldRight` cannot be tailrec?
+        * `Seq(1, 2, 3).foldLeft(10)(_ - _)` is evaluated as `(((10 - 1) - 2) - 3)`
+        * `Seq(1, 2, 3).foldRight(10)(_ - _)` is evaluated as `(1 - (2 - (3 - 10)))`
+        * imagine pulling the numbers 1, 2, and 3 from a bag and making the calculation pencil-on-paper
+            * `foldRight` case
+                1. pull a number n from the bag
+                1. write "n - ?" on the paper
+                1. if there are numbers left in the bag, pull another n from the bag, else go to 6.
+                1. erase the question mark and replace it with "(n - ?)"
+                1. repeat from 3.
+                1. erase the question mark and replace it with 10
+                1. perform the calculation
+            * `foldLeft` case
+                1. write 10 on the paper
+                1. pull a number n from the bag
+                1. subtract n from the value you have, erase the value and write down the new value instead
+                1. repeat from 2.
+                * regardless of how many numbers there are in the bag, you only need to have one value written
+                on paper
+                * Tail Call Elimination (TCE) means that instead of building a large structure of recursive
+                calls on the stack, you can pop off and replace an accumulated value as you go along
 * standard library
     *  `1 :: 2 :: Nil` = `1 :: 2` = `List(1,2)`
     * pattern matching